laradock/laradock/README.md

 ### How to start

 * Clone the social-accounts and media projects in the same path of the laradock
-* Create the .env from the env_default
+* Create the .env from one of the env-example files.
+Choose the environment.
 * You should change the database default user and root user passwords in the .env file
 * ONLY IN LOCAL or STAGING: To recreate the database and users remove the folder ~/.laradock/data/mysql rebuild and restart the mysql.